Menu

 Wales

-The equity stake by the Welsh Government Scheme is the same as in England – 20%, as is a 5% deposit required.
+The equity stake by the Welsh Government Scheme is the same as in England – 20%, and a 5% deposit is required.
 It’s open to first-time buyers and existing homeowners looking to move into a new build property.
 You’ll need a mortgage to cover the remaining 75% of the property price.

 The maximum new home purchase price for Help to Buy Wales is £300,000.
 The rest is the same as in England.
 5% deposit, 20% government equity loan, 75% LTV mortgage to cover the required funds.